ronikobrosly/causal-curve/paper/paper.md

 practioners are familiar with.
 - All of the major classes contained in `causal-curve` readily use Pandas DataFrames and Series as inputs, to make this package more easily integrate with the standard Python data analysis tools.
-- Full tutorials of the three major classes are available online in the documentation, along with full documentation of all of their parameters, methods, and attributes.
+- A full, end-to-end example of applying the package to the analysis of health data.
+Full tutorials of the three major classes are available online in the documentation, along with full documentation of all of their parameters, methods, and attributes.